abhshkdz/abhshkdz.github.io/_pages/about.md

     </div>
 </div>

-I am a Computer Science PhD student at Georgia Tech, advised by [Prof. Dhruv Batra][2].
+I am a Computer Science PhD student at Georgia Tech, advised by [Prof. Dhruv Batra][2], and working closely with [Prof. Devi Parikh][3].
 My research focuses on deep learning and its applications in building agents that can see (computer vision), think (reasoning/interpretability), talk (language modeling) and act (reinforcement learning).
 Before transferring to Georgia Tech,
-I spent one year at Virginia Tech as an intern and later as a graduate student working with [Prof. Dhruv Batra][2] and [Prof. Devi Parikh][3].
+I spent one year at Virginia Tech as an intern and later as a graduate student.
 My CV is available [here][33].

 Prior to joining grad school, I worked on neural coding in zebrafish tectum